 If you want new floors and are debating whether to refinish your existing hardwood floors or replace them entirely, then consider your budget.
 The benefit of refinishing your existing floors is that you will save a significant amount of money.

-Even if you hire someone to refinish them for you, it is still less than installing new hardwood.
+Even if you hire someone to refinish them for you, the cost is still less than installing new hardwood.

-However, if you have no plans to replace your floors and are just curious about whether to spruce them up, then there are also benefits to refinishing them.
+However, if you have no plans to replace your floors and are just curious about the cost of sprucing them up, there are still benefits to refinishing them.
 Your home will have a new, lively feel to it with fresh floors.

 And if you are considering putting your home on the market anytime soon, then nice hardwood floors will certainly add value to the price of your home.

-However, before you call up a contractor, or head to the home improvement store for supplies, there are a few factors think about.
+But before you call up a contractor or head to the home improvement store for supplies, there are a few factors to think about.

 And at some point, they could become too thin to sand down and refinish again.
 It is best to have at least ¾’ thickness or more before you start.